 If you are interested, I have a Facebook page for the book that you are welcome to "like" and I would love to hear from you there too!

-I am sharing stories on the Facebook page there that did not make the final cut of the book, some of the stuff I am looking to share with a screenwriter, when I connect with the right one.
+I am sharing stories on the Facebook page there that did not make the final cut of the book and various other musings, etc.

 I remember the first time I saw Linda Taylor on stage was at Camarillo State Mental Hospital.
 I was in a band called IUD at the time.
 Omlits had just started when we arrived and if I recall correctly she was wearing aluminum foil and a big dayglo green strap-on dildo and the foil was just falling off.
-I was in awe of her fearlessness and starpower.
-Did I just imagine this?"
+I was in awe of her fearlessness and star power."